mojotech/bricks/README.md

 Bricks
 ======

-Bricks is a hybrid Object Builder/Factory implementation.
-It aims to be a more flexible alternative to the existing Object Factory solutions while retaining as much simplicity as possible.
+*Bricks* is a hybrid Object Builder/Factory implementation.
+It aims to be a more flexible alternative to the existing Object Factory solutions while remaining as simple as possible.

 Usage
 -----

-Let's assume you have the following class:
+We'll use the following domain to describe *Brick's* features:

     # Only ActiveRecord objects are supported right now.